top of page

 1993 April 13, 1993, completion of the Five-Year Strategic Plan.In August the nursery was up-dated and relocated to a visitor-friendly location.

-1993 Voted to authorize Executive Committee to purchase additional homes to extend our "Ministry to the Homeless".
+1993 Council authorized Executive Committee to purchase additional homes to extend our "Ministry to the Homeless".

 1994 Seven sets of altar paraments were dedicated.